How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 Marketplaces vs. Your Own Storefront

 Marketplaces like Etsy can feel like a great start because they have a built-in audience.
-This can send new customers your way with little marketing effort.
 But you’re also competing directly with others, and the platform takes a cut of your earnings.
+Going direct puts you in control.
+Here are popular options:

 • Gumroad: A creator favorite for its simplicity.
 You can set up a product page in minutes, and it handles payments and file delivery.
-It's fantastic for getting started fast.

 Nailing Your Pricing Strategy